 Another sign is that black areas of your goats will become reddish, or darker colors will begin to appear to fade out.
 The coat it’s self can become rough and course.
 Less obvious signs can be a goat that has trouble conceiving, has heavy parasite loads, is anemic, has hoof issues, and is in general not a hardy goat.

 It’s important to provide your goats with a loose mineral blend containing copper that they can free feed as needed.
 However, if you live in a copper deficient area, you should copper bolus regularly.
 This involves giving your goats a capsule full of tiny copper rods that will break down and release slowly into the goat’s system for around 4-6 months.
 Recommended dosages vary from herd to herd – consult with an established herd in your area to see what their copper regimen looks like and adjust according to your comfort level.
+You can also call your county extension office and talk to a knowledgeable local expert about local copper soil levels, and what herds in the area are doing for supplementation.
 Copper toxicity used to be a broader concern, but it has been found that goats need a higher level of copper than once believed.

 “Proper selenium levels are necessary for goats to reproduce, lactate, give birth, urinate, and have properly functioning muscles.
 Selenium working with vitamin E helps develop and protect healthy brain cells, assists in thyroid function, helps the immune system function properly, and prevents cell wall damage.
 Symptoms of selenium deficiency are similar to those of Vitamin E deficiency.
 White Muscle Disease, also known as Nutritional Muscular Dystrophy, is a condition in which kids are too weak to stand or suckle at birth, they consistently cough, milk sometimes runs out of their nose after nursing, and they develop pneumonia because of muscle weakness in their lungs.
 In adults, abortions, stillbirths, retained placenta, or inability to conceive can be indicative of selenium deficiency.” http://www.tennesseemeatgoats.com/articles2/seleniumdeficiency.html

 Selenium deficiency isn’t as widely recognized as copper deficiency, but often the two go hand in hand.
 Once again, your county extension office can tell you if your area is deficient in selenium if you are in doubt.
 A good goat vet will also be able to advise you in you should be supplementing selenium in your management program.
-This is important because selenium toxicity is a serious risk.
+This is important because selenium toxicity can be a risk if you are giving injectable supplements.

-A great way to give your goats selenium is through offering free fed kelp (our goats go crazy for it!).
+A great way to give your goats selenium is through offering free fed kelp (our goats go crazy for it!) which is rich in many minerals including copper as well.
 In severely deficient area, most goat keepers will give their goats a supplemental Bo-Se injection 1-2 times annually at 1cc per 40 lbs.